-Romantic and post-Romantic literature, especially poetry; seventeenth century poetry; literature and moral philosophy; models of the self in European poetry and philosophy; the importance of the Humanities in contemporary society
+Romantic and post-Romantic literature, especially poetry; Shakespeare and seventeenth century poetry; literature and moral philosophy; models of the self in European poetry and philosophy; the importance of the Humanities in contemporary society

-Redemption in Wordsworth and Kant: The Making of the Post-Christian Imagination, Baylor University Press, 2013 (in press)
+Redemption in Poetry and Philosophy: Wordsworth, Kant and the Making of the Post-Christian Imagination, Baylor University Press, 249pp., 2013

 *Note: this book won the Jean-Pierre Barricelli Prize from the International Conference on Romanticism for the best book on Romanticism published in 2010 (shared with one other)